 I just reviewed and if I zoom to the image that seems flat color the hatch is there but the mesh is so small.
 I think the real problem is that what you see on screen is not what is exported from composer, from map canvas it does export as seen on screen

-#7 Updated by Giovanni Manghi over 5 years ago
+#7 Updated by Giovanni Manghi almost 9 years ago

 - Category changed from Symbology to Map Composer/Printing

 - Affected QGIS version changed from 2.4.0 to master

 - Subject changed from line pattern fill size is not respected in composer outputs to "fill styles" of the "simple fill" symbology (ex: "diagonal X") are not exported as expected from print composer